Friends of Cherry Orchard Jubilee Country Park

 Picture

-To improve funding to maintain and increase the facilities in the park including working in partnership with other bodies.
+• To use its funds to support, maintain and increase the facilities in the park

-To act as a focus for bringing the community together.
+• To act as a focal point for the involvement of the community in

 Membership